The RADARSAT Constellation Mission (RCM) spacecraft were built to respond to the needs identified by government users.

 - Regular coverage of Canada's land mass and inland waters, up to several times weekly in critical periods, for resource and ecosystem monitoring.

-The RADARSAT Constellation will provide on average 15 minutes of imaging time per orbit per satellite, with peak imaging of 25 minutes per orbit per satellite outside the eclipse season.
+The RADARSAT Constellation provides on average 15 minutes of imaging time per orbit per satellite, with peak imaging of 25 minutes per orbit per satellite outside the eclipse season.

 Revisit and re-look

-The RADARSAT Constellation will provide a four-day exact revisit, allowing coherent change detection using an InSAR mode.
-It will also provide an average daily global re-look capability for several imaging modes.
+The RADARSAT Constellation provides a four-day exact revisit, allowing coherent change detection using an InSAR mode.
+It also provides an average daily global re-look capability for several imaging modes.
 Most of the applications considered require re-look at least daily and an exact revisit once to twice weekly (interferometric change detection applications).
 Very frequent re-look capability is critical to certain disaster management applications.

 Timeliness and data latency

 The timeliness and data latency requirement is highly variable according to the application area.
 For many ecosystem monitoring applications, data delivered several days or in some cases several weeks later may be sufficient.
 However, maritime surveillance and disaster monitoring have much more demanding timeliness requirements.
-For ship detection in Canadian and adjacent waters within Canadian ground station antenna masks, the RADARSAT Constellation will provide 10-minute data latency from acquisition to delivery of data, and 30 minutes for other maritime surveillance applications.
-For global and Canadian disaster management applications, the Constellation will provide 2-hour data latency from downlink to data delivery, and for ecosystem monitoring applications, 24-hour data latency from downlink to data delivery will be provided.
+For ship detection in Canadian and adjacent waters within Canadian ground station antenna masks, the RADARSAT Constellation provides 10-minute data latency from acquisition to delivery of data, and 30 minutes for other maritime surveillance applications.
+For global and Canadian disaster management applications, the Constellation provides 2-hour data latency from downlink to data delivery, and for ecosystem monitoring applications, 24-hour data latency from downlink to data delivery is provided.